kelvin0/ImageAutomation/index.md

 This works on Windows, but some other scripting language might be more appropriate for Mac OS.
 We will not be covering other platforms.

-**There is no headless mode when running Python/COM automation scripts** Each script command actually translates to an action you see happen on the screen.
+**There is no headless mode when running Python/COM automation scripts.**

+Each script command actually translates to an action you see happen on the screen.
 I will get into this and other annoyances later.